iliapopov17/iliapopov17.github.io/_teaching/2014-spring-teaching-1.md

 location: "Jakarta, Indonesia"
 ---

-Lecture for 2nd year undergraduate students who are new to the study of microbiology on «Culture-independent methods for qualitative and quantitative microbiological detection and identification».
+Lecture for 2nd year undergraduate students who are new to the study of microbiology on «Culture-independent methods for qualitative and quantitative microbiological detection and identification».<br>

 Covered methods such as:<br>
 1. Polymerase Chain Reaction<br>
 2. DNA/RNA Hybridization<br>
 3. Fluoresence in situ hybridization<br>